Gabriel-Alves-Cunha/muse/README.md

 ## 📫 Contributing

-To contribute with Muse, follow these steps:
+To contribute to Muse, follow these steps:

 1. Fork this repo.
 2. Create a branch: `git checkout -b <my_branch_name>`.